 If you’re having a barbecue or attending a potluck, see my list of Japanese recipes that go perfectly with this potato salad.

-It’s rare that we have leftovers of this dish in my house.
-But when we do, I love making these Potato Salad Pork Rolls.
+We rarely have leftovers of this dish in my house, but when we do, I love making these Potato Salad Pork Rolls.

 Japanese Potato Salad